-iteratively because each feature corresponds with a complete RDD with several partitions.
+Features in each group are evaluated differently from that mentioned before.
+Small features are evaluated in a single step where each feature corresponds with a single partition, whereas big features are evaluated iteratively since each feature corresponds with a complete RDD with several partitions.
 The first option is obviously more efficient, however, the second case is less frequent due to the fact the number of candidate points for a single feature fits perfectly in one partition.
-In both cases, the select\ths function is applied to evaluate and select the most relevant cut points by feature.
-For small features, a Map function is applied independently to each partition (each one represents a feature) (arr\select\ths).
-In case of big features, the process is more complex and each feature needs a complete iteration over a distributed set of points (rdd select ths).
+In both cases, the select_ths function is applied to evaluate and select the most relevant cut points by feature.
+For small features, a Map function is applied independently to each partition (each one represents a feature) (arr_select_ths).
+In case of big features, the process is more complex and each feature needs a complete iteration over a distributed set of points (rdd_select_ths).

-Algorithm 3 (select\ths) evaluates and selects the most promising cut points grouped by feature according to the MDLP criterion (single-step version).
+Algorithm 3 (select_ths) evaluates and selects the most promising cut points grouped by feature according to the MDLP criterion (single-step version).
 This algorithm starts by selecting the best cut point in the whole set.
 If the criterion accepts this selection, the point is added to the result list and the current subset is divided into two new partitions using this cut point.
 Both partitions are then evaluated, repeating the previous process.
 This process finishes when there is no partition to evaluate or the number of selected points is fulfilled.

-Algorithm 4 (arr\select\ths) explains the process that accumulates frequencies and then selects the minimum-entropy candidate.
+Algorithm 4 (arr_select_ths) explains the process that accumulates frequencies and then selects the minimum-entropy candidate.
 This version is more straightforward than the RDD version as it only needs to accumulate frequencies sequentially.
-First, it obtains the total class counter vector by aggregating all candidate vectors.
+Firstly, it obtains the total class counter vector by aggregating all candidate vectors.
 Afterwards, a new iteration is necessary to obtain the accumulated counters for the two partitions generated by each point.
 This is done by aggregating the vectors from the most-left point to the current one, and from the current point to the right-most point.
-Once the accumulated counters for each candidate point are calculated (in form of < point, q, lq, rq >), the algorithm evaluates the candidates using the select\best function.
+Once the accumulated counters for each candidate point are calculated (in form of < point, q, lq, rq >), the algorithm evaluates the candidates using the select_best function.

-Algorithm 5 (rdd select ths) explains the selection process; in this case for 'big' features (more than one partition).
-This process needs to be performed in a distributed manner because the number of candidate points exceeds the maximum size defined.
-For each feature, the subset of points is hence redistributed in a better partition scheme to homogenize the quantity of points by partition and node (coalesce function, line 12).
+Algorithm 5 (rdd_select_ths) explains the selection process; in this case for "big" features (more than one partition).
+This process needs to be performed in a distributed manner since the number of candidate points exceeds the maximum size defined.
+For each feature, the subset of points is hence re-distributed in a better partition scheme to homogenize the quantity of points by partition and node (coalesce function, line 1-2).
 After that, a new parallel function is started to compute the accumulated counter by partition.
-The results (by partition) are then aggregated to obtain the total accumulated frequency for the whole subset.
-In line 9, a new distributed process is started with the aim of computing the accumulated frequencies at points on both sides (as explained in Algorithm 4).
-In this procedure, the process accumulates the counter from all previous partitions to the current one to obtain the first accumulated value (the left one).
-Then, the function computes the accumulated values for each inner point using the counter for points in the current partition, the left value, and the total values (line 7).
-Once these values are calculated (< point, q, lq, rq >), the algorithm evaluates all candidate points and their associated accumulators using the select best function (as above).
+The results (by partition) are then aggregated to obtain the total accumulated

+Algorithm 3 Function to select the best cut points for a given feature (select_ths)